-Education and Examination Regulations 2021-2022 for the Master of Science programme Global Health of the Faculty of Health, Medicine and Life Sciences, Maastricht University, in accordance with Article 7.13 of the Dutch Higher Education and Scientific Research Act (Wet op het Hoger Onderwijs en Wetenschappelijk Onderzoek, WHW)

-These regulations have been adopted by the Dean of the Faculty of Health, Medicine and Life Sciences after advice of or consent from the Programme Committee (Opleidingscommissie) and after consent from or in consultation with the Faculty Council (Faculteitsraad) on 8 June 2021.

-Contents:

-SECTION 1 GENERAL PROVISIONS 3

-Article 1.1 Applicability of the regulations 3

-Article 1.2 Definitions 3

-SECTION 2 ADMISSION 4

-Article 2.1 Responsibilities 4

-Article 2.2 Admission requirements 4

-Article 2.3 Language requirements with non-Dutch diploma 4

-SECTION 3 CONTENT AND STRUCTURE OF THE PROGRAMME 5

-Article 3.1 Aim of the programme 5

-Article 3.2 Form of the programme 5

-Article 3.3 Language of instruction 5

-Article 3.4 Communications and announcement of decisions 5

-Article 3.5 Study load 5

-Article 3.6 Content, structure and ECTS of the programme 5

-Article 3.7 Elective tracks 5

-Article 3.8 Flexible programme and flexible master 5

-Article 3.9 Examination 6

-SECTION 4 EDUCATION 6

-Article 4.1 Courses; composition; actual design 6

-Article 4.2 Attendance and best-efforts obligation 6

-SECTION 5 ASSESSMENT 6

-Article 5.1 General 6

-Article 5.2 Grades 6

-Article 5.3 Order of exams 7

-Article 5.4 Scheduling and frequency of the exams 7

-Article 5.5 Form of the exams 7

-Article 5.6 Oral exams 7

-Article 5.7 Placement and Thesis 7

-Article 5.8 Determination and announcement of exam results 8

-Article 5.9 Right of inspection 8

-Article 5.10 Registration of courses 8

-Article 5.11 Period of validity 8

-Article 5.12 Invalidation of exams 8

-Article 5.13 Retention period for tests 8

-Article 5.14 Exemption 9

-Article 5.15 Fraud 9

-Article 5.16 Unsuitability (Iudicium abeundi) 9

-SECTION 6 EXAMINATION 9

-Article 6.1 Examination 9

-Article 6.2 Degree 10

-Article 6.3 Certificate and statements 10
+Education and Examination Regulations 2022-2023 for the Master of Science programme Global Health of the Faculty of Health, Medicine and Life Sciences, Maastricht University, in accordance with Article 7.13 of the Dutch Higher Education and Scientific Research Act (Wet op het Hoger Onderwijs en Wetenschappelijk Onderzoek, WHW)

+These regulations have been adopted by the Dean of the Faculty of Health, Medicine and Life Sciences after advice of or consent from the Programme Committee (Opleidingscommissie) and after consent from or in consultation with the Faculty Council (Faculteitsraad) on 12 July 2022.

+Contents

+SECTION 1 GENERAL PROVISIONS .
+3

+Article 1.1 Applicability of the regulations .
+3

+Article 1.2 Definitions .
+3

+SECTION 2 ADMISSION .
+4

+Article 2.1 Responsibilities .
+4

+Article 2.2 Admission requirements .
+4

+Article 2.3 Language requirements with non-Dutch diplomas .
+4

+SECTION 3 CONTENT AND STRUCTURE OF THE PROGRAMME .
+5

+Article 3.1 Aim of the programme .
+5

+Article 3.2 Form of the programme .
+5

+Article 3.3 Language of instruction .
+5

+Article 3.4 Communications and announcement of decisions .
+5

+Article 3.5 Study Load .
+5

+Article 3.6 Content, structure and ECTS of the programme .
+5

+Article 3.7 Elective tracks .
+5

+Article 3.8 Flexible programme and flexible masters .
+5

+Article 3.9 Examination .
+6

+SECTION 4 EDUCATION .
+6

+Article 4.1 Courses; composition; actual design .
+6

+Article 4.2 Attendance and best-efforts obligation .
+6

+SECTION 5 ASSESSMENT .
+6

+Article 5.1 General .
+6

+Article 5.2 Grades .
+6

+Article 5.3 Order of exams .
+7

+Article 5.4 Scheduling and frequency of the exams .
+7

+Article 5.5 Form of the exams .
+7

+Article 5.6 Oral exams .
+7

+Article 5.7 Placement and Thesis .
+7

+Article 5.8 Determination and announcement of exam results .
+8

+Article 5.9 Right of inspection .
+8

+Article 5.10 Registration of courses .
+8

+Article 5.11 Period of validity .
+8

+Article 5.12 Invalidation of exams .
+8